 The final stage is post-cremation, during which the cremated remains are deposited in a portable container or urn that the family has donated.
 Finally, the jar is handed over to the family members by the funeral home.
 Following that, the family may decide whether to preserve the urn or scatter the ashes following the dead person’s wishes.

 If you have further questions or you need help with a cremation service, you can contact cremation services in Scottsdale, AZ.
-They’re there to provide you will everything you’ll need for a service.
+They’re there to provide you with everything you’ll need for a service and what you need to know about cremation.